Doansah/AI_AUTOMATION/README.md

 1) I've also added a init_ai_help() function, if you'd like to view all the configuration options in the terminal.

 2) I actually use these in in my ZSH Config, but I've ported it over here to not bloat that readme.
-If you want to have a fly shell config [check it out] (https://github.com/Doansah/shell-config).
+If you want to have a fly shell config [check it out](https://github.com/Doansah/shell-config).

 3) If you'd like to see the prompts themselves view the `prompt.txt` file.